bearj02/Jonathan-Bear-Portfolio/README.md

 # Jonathan-Bear-Portfolio
-This repository is to store all of y code
+This repository is to store all of my code from past classes and projects